 We had a few tiny hiccups with the snood but he quickly got it this time, that he had to be quiet.
 He kept eye contact with me the whole time as I smiled and praised him for being quiet.
 Snood was on!!!

 I turned to grab the bowl, expecting the howling to start but though he followed the bowl, he kept his manners, was politely excited to see his bowl coming, sat down in ‘his spot’ and quietly waited for the “ok” after I had put the bowl down.

-THIS was my handsome gentleman, Ian, that I love and the Ian I feel like I lose at every mealtime.
+THIS was Ian, my handsome gentleman that I love and the one I feel like I lose at every mealtime.
 A Dr Jekyll and Mr Hyde.